coop-blake/DSN2Sheet/documentation/index.md

-# Windows Command Line Utilities
+# Blake's Windows Command Line Utilities

 A set of command line tools for querying an ODBC data source and exporting the results to a Google Sheet or saving them in a local text file.